 Growing and tending to plants is one of life’s greatest pleasures.
-Whether you love adding a colorful background to your living space, or tending to the flowerbeds in your garden, plants have the power to take away our stress, and provide us with many hours of therapeutic relaxation.
+Whether you love adding a colorful background to your living space, or tending to the flowerbeds in your garden, plants have the power to take away our stress.

-If you love plants – and have spent time building your knowledge in this area – you may decide that helping others with their plant projects is right up your street.
+If you love plants, you may decide that helping others with their plant projects is right up your street.
 And, if this is the case, you’ll be pleased to know that starting an online plant shop can be a fulfilling and profitable venture.
 In fact, it’s estimated that the US plant and flower growing industry alone is worth around $15.6 billion.

-There are a few things consider at this stage:
+There are a few things to consider at this stage:

 - Which plants will you be selling, and who can supply them?

-- How much do you want/need to buy your plants for?
+- How much to buy your plants for?

 - How reliable do you need your supplier to be?